lkcozy/code-notes/notes/interview/react_interview.md

 ---

 - Interview questions for juniors and seniors have a different goal.
 - In the `junior` case we are interested in figuring out if there is a `potential` in the candidate to become `productive`
 - In the `senior` case we are looking for `experience`.
+- **When interviewing strong candidates, you should leave the interview feeling like you learned something from them.**

 ## [Senior React interview questions](https://raw.githubusercontent.com/fChristenson/senior-react-interview-questions/master/README.md)